ericbieller/ericbieller.github.io/_posts/2016-01-27-five-best-vlogging-cameras-for-youtube-beginners.markdown

 Thanks a lot for reading.
-If you found this helpful, we hope you consider <a class="twitter-share-button" href="https://twitter.com/intent/tweet?text=The 5 Best Vlogging Cameras for YouTube Beginners via @the_endless_a http://bit.ly/1nzJ6IU" data-size="large">sharing it on Twitter</a>.
+If you found this helpful, we hope you consider <a class="twitter-share-button" href="https://twitter.com/intent/tweet?text=The 5 Best Vlogging Cameras for YouTube Beginners via @the_endless_a http://bit.ly/1nzJ6IU" data-size="large" target="_blank">sharing it on Twitter</a>.
 If you have any questions or comments, you can leave those below or shoot us a message on [Twitter](http://twitter.com/the_endless_a).
 Happy vlogging!